 The Mosaica Story

-Mosaica – Religion, Society and State, was established in 1999 as a counterbalance to the hostile culture, both individual and collective, prevalent in Israel and abroad.
+Mosaica – Religion, Society, and State was established in 1999 to counterbalance the hostile individual and collective culture becoming increasingly prevalent in Israel and abroad.
 The organization was founded by Rabbi Michael Melchior, currently Mosaica’s chairman and president, in collaboration with Professor Aviad Hacohen and the late Professor Elie Wiesel.

-Mosaica has always focused on two main areas: community mediation and consensus building through the Mosaica Center for Conflict Resolution by Agreement (CCRA) in Jerusalem AND religion and conflict resolution through RPI.
-Today, CCRA is directed by Ruth Nachenson and RPI is directed by Rabbi Dr. Daniel Roth.
-These two areas of focus have continued to grow over the years as Mosaica develops, implements, and disseminates new models.
+Since then, Mosaica has continued to focus on two main areas: community mediation and consensus building, which it advances through what is now called the Center for Conflict Resolution by Agreement (CCRA) in Jerusalem; and the ever-expanding network of religious and community leaders through its Insider Religious Mediator program.
+Today, CCRA is directed by Ruth Nachenson and the IRM is directed by Rabbi Dr. Daniel Roth.